 After validation, this scale was implemented in a range of apps and used in research to obtain data about the severity of the patients’ symptoms.

 PTSD Coach is a smartphone application developed by the U.S. Department of Veterans Affairs for PTSD self-management and self-assessment in symptomatic trauma sufferers.
 PTSD Coach was designed as a public health tool aimed to decrease the burden of PTSD and increase awareness and availability of PTSD care for trauma sufferers, particularly for war veterans.

-Track Symptoms section allows users to take PCL and receive interpretation of the symptoms and their severity with advice regarding the type of required treatment.
+Track Symptoms section allows users to take PCL and receive an interpretation of the symptoms and their severity with advice regarding the type of required treatment.
 This section can also be used by doctors and researchers are able to obtain data regarding the severity of the patients’ PTSD symptoms.

-The Manage Symptoms section offers coping strategies for each type of PTSD symptoms.
+The Manage Symptoms section offers coping strategies for each type of PTSD symptom.
 The incorporated coping tools use audio alone (for example, mindfulness meditation sessions) or with images (for example, positive imagery technique) to guide the user during the coping session.

 PTSD Coach: studies by Kuhn et al.

 PTSD Coach was investigated in a clinical trial which was conducted by Kuhn and colleagues and included 120 participants.
 62 of them were randomized to PTSD Coach intervention and 58 were assigned to a waiting list condition and received no care.
 The outcome was measured at baseline, post-treatment, and 3 months following treatment with PCL, PTSD symptom coping self-efficacy questionnaire, PHQ-8 measuring depression, and Brief Inventory of Psychosocial Functioning.
 All the measurements and data gatherings were done using the digital versions of questionnaires.